chooseaconduct/chooseaconduct.github.io/casestudies/ruby.md

 Anyways, not expecting any meaningful change from Richard Schneeman.
 To repost my answer for the record:

-If you follow / read the thread I am NOT - repeat with me - I am NOT the [original] poster of the joke.
+If you read the thread I am NOT - repeat with me - I am NOT the poster of the joke.
 I am asking for tolerance.
-But reading your comments above it looks like you are on a "mission".
+But reading your comments above it looks like you are - sorry to say - an extreme illiberal fanatic leftie on a "mission".
 You are targeting the wrong random nobody (and remember every action will have reactions and so on).
-And I thought you are acting in good faith.
+And I thought you are acting in good faith (when looking into how some haters game the r/ruby reddit with downvotes and flaggin all post as spam and so on).
 Helas.

 How can a posting about a joke (that I didn't post) on ruby-talk lead to a ban on r/ruby?

 Yes, a clear case for out-of-control cancel culture power abuse.

+Yes, I undestand - you, that is, Richard Schneeman  want to "signal" to your friends and co-workers how ultra / extreme leftie and righteous you are.

+Now - put youself in my shoes - you see - taking the "unpopular" side and asking for more tolerance and standing up to the call-out about basically nothing (see the "joke" below) - how does that make you look to your friends and co-worker, eh?

 ----